 Kenova in Wayne County, West Virginia — The American South (Appalachia)

 Location.
-38° 24.199′ N, 82° 35.451′ W. Marker is in Kenova, West Virginia, in Wayne County.
-Marker is at the intersection of Chestnut Street (U.S. 60) and Virginia Point Drive, on the right on Chestnut Street.
+38° 24.213′ N, 82° 35.466′ W. Marker is in Kenova, West Virginia, in Wayne County.
+Marker is at the intersection of Chestnut Street (U.S. 60) and 23rd Street, on the right when traveling west on Chestnut Street.
 Touch for map.
 Marker is in this post office area: Kenova WV 25530, United States of America.

 Other nearby markers.
-At least 8 other markers are within one mile of this marker, measured as the crow flies.
-West Virginia / Kentucky (within shouting distance of this marker); Dreamland Pool (within shouting distance of this marker); Here Lies James H. McCoy / Here Lies Floyd McCoy (approx. ¾ mile away in Kentucky); County Named, 1860 (approx. 0.9 miles away in Kentucky); Country Music Highway (approx. 0.9 miles away in Kentucky); Judge John M. Elliott (approx. 0.9 miles away in Kentucky); Mary Elliott Flanery (approx. one mile away in Kentucky); Civil War Army Base (approx. one mile away in Kentucky).
+At least 8 other markers are within walking distance of this marker.
+Dreamland Pool (here, next to this marker); Ceredo - Kenova (within shouting distance of this marker); Here Lies James H. McCoy / Here Lies Floyd McCoy (approx. ¾ mile away in Kentucky); County Named, 1860 Country Music Highway (approx. 0.9 miles away in Kentucky); Judge John M. Elliott (approx. 0.9 miles away in Kentucky); Mary Elliott Flanery (approx. one mile away in Kentucky); Civil War Army Base (approx. one mile away in Kentucky).
 Touch for a list and map of all markers in Kenova.

 Credits.
-This page was last revised on July 20, 2018.
-This page originally submitted on September 2, 2010, by John Desaulniers, Jr. of Mingo, Iowa.
-This page has been viewed 1,078 times since then and 3 times this year.
-Photos: 1, 2, 3. submitted on September 2, 2010, by John Desaulniers, Jr. of Mingo, Iowa.
-4. submitted on July 5, 2018, by Allen C. Browne of Silver Spring, Maryland. • Syd Whittle was the editor who published this page.
+This page was last revised on November 10, 2018.
+This page originally submitted on November 9, 2018, by J. J. Prats of Powell, Ohio.
+This page has been viewed 53 times since then and 8 times this year.
+Photos: 1, 2, 3. submitted on November 9, 2018, by J. J. Prats of Powell, Ohio.